magore/hp85disk/README.md

   # Copying ALL files between devices: FIRST SS80 to Second SS80
   COPY ":D700" TO ":D720"

-  # Load BASIC program from a text file
+  # Load BASIC program from a ascii text file
+  #  Only available if you have advanced EMS and electronic disk roms
   GET "HELLO":D730"
-  # Save a BASIC program as test file
+  # Save a BASIC program as ascii text file
-  SAVE "HELLO:D720"
+  PUT "HELLO:D720"
+  #  Only available if you have advanced EMS and electronic disk roms
   # Delete a file
   PURGE "HELLO:D730"
   # Load a BASIC format program